sergiog95/csabstracts/README.md

 The dataset is split in three files (train.txt, validation.txt and test.txt).

 This dataset was developed in the context of my Master Thesis in Engineering and Management of Information Systems.

+Each entry in the file is one abstracts and each column is separated by a tab.
+The first column is the position of the sentence of the abstracts, the second column is the label/category of the sentence of the abstracts, and the third column is the text itself of the abstract sentence.